section-engineering-education/engineering-education/articles/javascript-higher-order-functions/index.md

 ### Array.prototype.filter

 `filter()` allows you to filter things in an array.
 It is a method that returns a new array of elements.
-A callback function tests each input array element.
-The `filter()` method composes all the elements that pass the callback function test and returns a new array.
+A callback function tests each element in the input array.
+The `filter()` method composes all the elements that pass the callback test and returns a new array.

 Let's digest this information with examples.